amulyache/assignments/README.md

 # assignments
-assignments and exercises of AI course
+aAssignments and exercises of AI course